ShipBit/slickgpt/README.md

 - **Fancy User Interface** <br> Interact with an elegant and cleanUI that makes chatting fun and explains a lot of the heavy stuff to users.
 - **Mobile first and fully responsive** <br> SlickGPT is always at your hand.
 Literally, on your phone.
 - **Local History** <br> Your chat history is stored in localStorage and never leaves your machine (until you actively decide to share chats).
+- **Delete and edit messages** <br> Just like you are used to from the OpenAI client.
+- **Auto-suggest chat titles** <br> SlickGPT can suggest a title for your chat based on the first message you send.
 - **Share Chats** <br> Generate shareable links for your chats with 3 clicks to collaborate and brainstorm ideas with your team or friends.
 Without any authentication.
 - **Set Context** <br> Provide your own context to guide the AI model while giving responses, ensuring relevant and focused outcomes.
 - **Cost Calculation** <br> Keep track of and control your API usage costs with an in-built token cost calculator for your chats.